BioShock Infinite: Plot

 In July 1912, Booker DeWitt arrives in Columbia, where he is soon pursued by authorities who recognize him as a "False Shepherd" who is prophesied to attempt to corrupt Elizabeth and overthrow Columbia.
 Freeing Elizabeth from her tower, Booker narrowly evades Songbird.
 Commandeering an airship, Booker lies that he will take Elizabeth to Paris; when she realizes they are going to New York City to fulfill Booker's debts, Elizabeth knocks him unconscious and flees.
 Booker awakens to find the airship commandeered by Daisy Fitzroy, who offers to return the ship if Booker helps her arm the Vox Populi.

 Booker and Elizabeth reunite and join forces to secure weapons from a local gunsmith.
 Traveling through Tears, they arrive in a world where Booker is a Vox Populi martyr and open warfare has erupted in Columbia.
 Elizabeth kills Fitzroy to prevent her from killing a Founder boy.
-Booker and Elizabeth regain control of the airship, however Songbird attacks as they attempt to flee and they crash back to the city.
+Booker and Elizabeth regain control of the airship; however, Songbird attacks as they attempt to flee, and they crash back into the city.
 Elizabeth and Booker discover a conspiracy behind the city's founding: Comstock, who had been rendered aged and infertile as a result of his frequent exposure to Tears, obtained Elizabeth from another reality and then killed his wife and the Luteces to hide the truth of the child's origin, framing their deaths as assassinations.
 Comstock then isolated Elizabeth in Columbia, constructing a large Siphon to control her power.

-Elizabeth is recaptured by Songbird, and is tortured and brainwashed back into obedience to Comstock.
+Elizabeth is recaptured by Songbird and is tortured and brainwashed back into obedience to Comstock.
 Pursuing her, Booker is brought forward in time to 1983 by an elderly Elizabeth as Columbia attacks New York City.
 The elderly Elizabeth returns Booker to 1912 with information on how to control Songbird, in hopes he can save her younger self.
 Booker rescues Elizabeth, and the pair pursue Comstock to his airship.
-Upon meeting Comstock, he demands that Booker explain Elizabeth's past to her; an enraged Booker drowns Comstock in a baptismal font.
-Booker denies knowledge of Elizabeth's past, but she asserts that he has simply forgotten.
+Upon meeting Comstock, he demands that Booker explain Elizabeth's past to her; enraged, Booker drowns Comstock in a baptismal font.
+Booker denies knowledge of Elizabeth's past, but she asserts that he has merely forgotten.
 Booker and Elizabeth direct Songbird to destroy the Siphon, unleashing Elizabeth's full powers.